 All of this adds up, and fast.
 Whiplash injury compensation takes into consideration every loss and expense incurred from the crash.
 In the past, juries have awarded our clients upwards of $1 million in severe cases.

 At Huber, Thomas & Marcelle, we work with economic experts to calculate the fairest settlement for your injuries.
 We know that no two cases are the same, so we provide personalized attention to every matter, every time to ensure you have the most successful case possible.

-When it comes to New Orleans personal injury lawyers, work with the best.
+When it comes to New Orleans personal injury attorneys, work with the best.
 Don't hesitate to give us a call about your case.
 Our experienced trial attorneys are committed to helping you recover physically, financially, and emotionally from the trauma.